tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Coastal Dunmar/Darba/The Green Leaf.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 A harbor inn in Darba, run by the [[Sunmeadows]] for generations.
-Known among halfling travelers as a reliable place to get a night's rest and ship's passage in Darba.
+Known among halfling travelers as a reliable place to get a night's rest and ship's passage, if desired..